Cville STR Advocates

 4. How can STR regulations incentivize new housing creation?
 Without STR income, many residents cannot afford to build ADUs, convert basements, or rehabilitate older properties.
 Construction costs and interest rates have doubled.
 How do we ensure zoning reforms actually lead to new missing-middle housing being built?
 How can STR regulations help offset the costs needed to add new units of missing-middle housing?

 5. Who has been consulted?
 The most recent city survey was based on fewer than 600 participants—less than 1.3% of the city's population.
 This is insufficient for policy decisions with far-reaching consequences.
 Meanwhile, STR and homestay operators—the people most affected—were not meaningfully notified or consulted.
-We need to ensure NDS has adequately heard perspectives from all stakeholders on this issue, not just from folks who send complaints to NDS.
+We need to ensure that NDS, the Planning Commission, and City Council members have adequately heard and considered perspectives from all stakeholders on this issue, not solely from individuals who submit complaints to NDS—particularly where those complaints are not formally documented or where multiple complaints may originate from the same individuals.

 We support safety and responsible management.
 But a pause will give us time to clarify what the City is trying to achieve, present ideas from all stakeholders, and craft a framework that: